ERC20 vs BEP20: Key Differences Explained

 Transaction speed

-The speed with which transactions are executed is a fundamental aspect and, in turn, is one of the characteristics where the differences between BEP20 and ERC20 are evident.
+Transaction speed is a key factor, and it is also one of the areas where the differences between BEP20 and ERC20 become clear.

 ERC-20

-Transactions can be made with BEP-20 tokens by means of a bridge.
+You can move BEP-20 tokens through a bridge.

 BEP-20

-It can also be bridged to operate in ERC-20 ecosystems and dApps.
+You can also use a bridge to interact with ERC-20 ecosystems and dApps.

-Transaction velocity comparison between ERC20 and BEP20 tokens
+Speed comparison for ERC20 and BEP20 token transactions

 Decentralization

-The main attraction of blockchains is that they are originally decentralized technologies (not dependent on large companies or banks).
+The main appeal of blockchains is that, by design, they are decentralized technologies (they do not rely on big companies or banks).

 ERC-20